DjinaStevkovska/winery-microservices/DOCKER.md

 1. Return to the Eureka Dashboard in your browser and refresh the screen.
 You should see that `WINERIES-SERVICE` and `WEB-SERVICE` are now registered.

 1. In a second browser tab, go to http://localhost:8082.
-This is the web interface you just deployed and you should be able to view, list and search for wineryDTO information.
+This is the web interface you just deployed and you should be able to view, list and search for winery information.